 We continue to fulfil our essential regulatory functions.
 Please don’t hesitate to get in touch by email or telephone if you have questions or need support.

 What this means for social workers

 Social workers are supporting communities that are affected or fearful of the COVID-19 coronavirus.
-Some of our members have specifically asked for guidance on social work practice in emergency situations and telepractice.
-I’ve written a blog post about this that I hope will be of service.
+Some of our members have asked for guidance on specific topics; we hope Alec’s recent blog posts about telepractice, social work practice during emergency situations, and taking time for reflection are helpful.

-I encourage all our members to be aware of public health guidelines that may apply to your practice.
-The Canadian Association of Social Workers (CASW) is helping social workers stay up to date with the latest information by maintaining a page on their website with helpful, reliable resources for health care professionals, the general public, and communities.
+Public health guidelines continue to change as more becomes known; we encourage all members to stay up to date on guidance and regulations that may apply to your practice.
+The Canadian Association of Social Workers (CASW) is helping social workers stay up to date with the latest information by maintaining a page on their website with helpful, reliable resources for health care professionals, the public, and communities.